roman-milk/roman-milk.github.io/two-moms-two-laps.md

  It only took a few seconds before I was lying under the covers with her, still fully dressed, and holding her.
 "I'm sorry," I whispered.

  "Me too.
 I shouldn't have forgotten about you like that.
 I didn't even realize it was happening.
 I won't do it again."
-Report_Story #3